 Thanks Dan – a good read.
 So, ok here are my questions/responses.

-1. It seems you keep seeing the same pattern over and over (i.e. ignoring your good and prudent advice) –- so what is the common root cause of the theme?
-Said in another way, why do so many smart/rational folks decide to act less smart/irrational by not doing IP/Trademark in China?
+1. It seems you keep seeing the same pattern over and over.
+Shy do so many smart/rational folks decide to act less smart by not doing IP/Trademark in China?
 I am sure a balanced analysis may show they are, at minimum, acting rationally, but tough choices are being made.
 My guess is the cost seems prohibitive or there is no “on ramp” to an effective China IP highway.
 The feeling is overwhelming and akin to going from 0-65 mph in 3.5 seconds and asking everyone to drive a Ferrari because it has the 0-65 speed you need.

-2. I see trademark as something worth reviewing, possibly an “on ramp” strategy – what is the cost?
-I am probably not too dissimilar to those other startups.
-All things considered, if I have a choice between using limited/scarce funds to allocate between textbook perfect China IP vs. getting to a revenue state, I will, like most, choose allocating towards revenue.
+2. I am probably not too dissimilar to those other startups.
+All things considered, if I have a choice between using limited/scarce funds to allocate between textbook perfect China IP versus getting to a revenue state and I will, like most, choose allocating towards revenue.

 I responded as follows: